The Artistโ€™s Way: 3 Life-Changing Things I Learned

 The modern world has brainwashed us into believing that we can only enjoy one vocation, pursuit, or activity.
 You probably have multiple talents.

 The mindset that you can only pursue one interest in life is dangerous.
-This limited way of thinking cuts us off from our most authentic nature: we as human beings are dynamic individuals with more than one skill given to us at birth.ย
+This limited way of thinking cuts us off from our most authentic nature: we, as human beings, are dynamic individuals with more than one skill given to us at birth.

-We shouldnโ€™t have to suppress, reject, or neglect our other callings because society wants us to be linear or because we wonโ€™t get paid for it.ย
+We shouldn’t have to suppress, reject, or neglect our other callings because society wants us to be linear or because we won’t get paid for it.

-Yes, itโ€™s wise to have aย primary focus and earn a living through it, but we can have secondary skills that support our careers.
-Whether you make a living from it or not, itโ€™s perfectly natural to have several interests, even if they have nothing to do with each other.ย
+Yes, having a primary focus and earning a living through it is wise, but we can have secondary skills that support our careers.
+Whether you make a living from it or not, it’s perfectly natural to have several interests, even if they have nothing to do with each other.

-If I sound like Iโ€™m ranting, itโ€™s because I am!
+If I sound like I’m ranting, it’s because I am!

-I guess what Iโ€™m trying to say is: go, explore, my friend.
+I guess I’m trying to say: go, explore, my friend.

 Exploring, learning, and curiosity is not only for children.
-Itโ€™s for adults too.ย
+It’s for adults, too.

-What if Anthony Bourdain told himself not to write the personal essay that put him on the map because heโ€™s a cook and not a writer?ย
+What if Anthony Bourdain told himself not to write the personal essay that put him on the map because he’s a cook and not a writer?

-What if Julia Child said she didnโ€™t deserve to write her cookbook because she works in advertising?ย
+What if Julia Child said she didn’t deserve to write her cookbook because she works in advertising?

-What if Steve Jobs didnโ€™t follow his instincts and take that calligraphy class that felt so random at the time?ย
+What if Steve Jobs didn’t follow his instincts and take that calligraphy class that felt so random at the time?

-In fact, itโ€™s advantageous to pursue secondary hobbies and interests.
-Itโ€™s widely known that the violin helpedย Albert Einsteinย relax, focus, and solve creative problems.ย
+In fact, it’s advantageous to pursue secondary hobbies and interests.
+It’s widely known that the violin helped Albert Einstein relax, focus, and solve creative problems.

-3. The Artistโ€™s Way Solidified Who I Am At My Core
+3. The Artist’s Way Solidified Who I Am At My Core

 Bottom line: the most important thing this book taught me is who I am at my very core.
-It was a magical revelation, and it attests to the true power of this book if you keep at it.ย
+It was a magical revelation, and it attests to the true power of this book if you keep at it.

 I started the 12-week system in June and finished in September.
 After finishing, I stopped going on artist dates but religiously did my morning pages daily.
 I hardly ever miss a day.
 It continues to be a core part of my morning routine, like brushing my teeth.

 It sounds a little cheezy, but I was sitting in a cafe, and a lightbulb went off.
-It was the first time that Iโ€™d considered myselfย anย artistโ€”something I had never taken ownership of before.
-If you remember earlier, I wasnโ€™t even sure that I could consider myself a creative individual.ย
+It was the first time that I’d considered myself an artist—something I had never taken ownership of before.
+If you remember earlier, I wasn’t even sure that I could consider myself a creative individual.

-I am an artistโ€”at the very core of my existenceโ€”whether I get compensated for my pursuits or not.
+I am an artist—at the very core of my existence—whether or not I get compensated for my pursuits.
 My temperament.
 The way I operate.
 The way I see the world.
 This is who I am.
-Iโ€™m finally able to see that truth in myself.ย
+I’m finally able to see that truth in myself.

-Iโ€™m not exactly sure what happened in the nine months leading up to the revelation, but I have a feeling it had something to do with the two rituals.
+I’m not exactly sure what happened in the nine months leading up to the revelation, but I have a feeling it had something to do with the two rituals.
 The rituals gave me discipline.
-And the discipline, in turn, helped solidify my identity.ย
+And the discipline, in turn, helped solidify my identity.

-I still canโ€™t figure out whether the system helped me discover my creativity or recover it.
+I still can’t figure out whether the system helped me discover my creativity or recover it.
 Or maybe it was a little bit of both.
-But the system did what Julia Cameron promised it would doโ€”unlock me.
+But the system did what Julia Cameron promised it would do—unlock me.

-2 Rituals from The Artistโ€™s Way
+2 Rituals from The Artist’s Way

 Morning Pages

-Youโ€™ve probably heard of morning pages before.
+You’ve probably heard of morning pages before.
 Some people need this ritual as they need air.
-I confess Iโ€™m one of them.
-Iโ€™ve been doing morning pages for two years now.
-Itโ€™s rare, but on some days, for whatever reason, I skip my morning pages.
-On those days, I find myself feeling a little empty and incomplete.ย
+I confess I’m one of them.
+I’ve been doing morning pages for two years now.
+It’s rare, but on some days, for whatever reason, I skip my morning pages.
+On those days, I find myself feeling a little empty and incomplete.

-So what exactly are morning pages?
-Itโ€™s journaling with a few tweaks and constraints but ultimately an utterly freeing process.
-All you have to do is writeย three pages longhand and in a stream-of-consciousness style.ย
+So, what exactly are morning pages?
+It’s journaling with a few tweaks and constraints but, ultimately, a freeing process.
+All you have to do is write three pages long-hand, stream-of-consciousness style.

 Writing in a stream of consciousness means writing without stopping until you complete three pages.
-Donโ€™t worry about writing in complete sentences or editing.
-Half the time, your thoughts wonโ€™t even make any sense and will likely be gibberish.ย
+Don’t worry about writing in complete sentences or editing.
+Half the time, your thoughts won’t even make any sense and will likely be gibberish.

 The idea behind morning pages is that we are in the top layer of our consciousness most of the time.
-Iโ€™m sure youโ€™ve heard of the term โ€œmonkey brain.โ€ We have so many thoughts bouncing around: our daily errands, how some stranger pissed us off, or our family problems.ย
+I’m sure you’ve heard of the term “monkey brain.”
+We have so many thoughts bouncing around: our daily errands, how some stranger pissed us off, or our family problems.

 To get to the deeper creative parts of ourselves, we have to find a way to calm our monkey brain and let it all out.
-Morning pages is a form of writing meditation.
-Do it enough and watch it center you.ย
+Morning Pages is a form of writing meditation.
+Do it enough and watch it center you.

 Artist Dates

-Artist dates are a scheduled alone time to nurture your inner artist.
-Cameron calls this time a โ€œplay date.โ€ A time with yourself to โ€œfill the well.โ€
+Artist dates are scheduled alone time to nurture your inner artist.
+Cameron calls this time a “play date.”
+A time with yourself to “fill the well.”

 She recommends blocking out at least 2-hours to do things alone.
-That means lovers, friends, children, family, or coworkers are not allowed.ย
+That means lovers, friends, children, family, or coworkers are not allowed.

-The only rule is: do it alone, in solitude.ย
+The only rule is: do it alone, in solitude.

 Artist Date Ideas